eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/no-mixed-operators/README.md

 - Bitwise Operators: `"&"`, `"|"`, `"^"`, `"~"`, `"<<"`, `">>"`, `">>>"`
 - Comparison Operators: `"=="`, `"!="`, `"==="`, `"!=="`, `">"`, `">="`, `"<"`, `"<="`
 - Logical Operators: `"&&"`, `"||"`
+- Relational Operators: `"in"`, `"instanceof"`
 - Coalesce Operator: `"??"`
-- Relational Operators: `"in"`, `"instanceof"`
-- Ternary Operator: `?:`
+- Ternary Operator: `"?:"`

+The rule checks each configured group separately - warnings or errors are only triggered if operators within the same group are mixed (without using parentheses).
+Inter-group usage is not checked.
 Now, consider the following group configuration: `{"groups": [["&", "|", "^", "~", "<<", ">>", ">>>"], ["&&", "||"]]}`.
 There are 2 groups specified in this configuration: bitwise operators and logical operators.
-This rule checks if the operators belong to the same group only.
-In this case, this rule checks if bitwise operators and logical operators are mixed, but ignores all other operators.
+In this case, this rule checks if bitwise operators are mixed with bitwise operators, and if logical operators are mixed with logical operators, but ignores all other operators.

 Examples of **incorrect** code for this rule with `{"groups": [["&", "|", "^", "~", "<<", ">>", ">>>"], ["&&", "||"]]}` option: